Phase 2

 This Roadmap provides suggested metrics, and associated tools and datasets, which can be used to determine whether a client/holding is high-risk based on their exposure to deforestation risk and their mitigation activities.

-More information on how to categorise clients/holdings can be found in the appendix (below).
+More information on how to categorise clients/holdings can be found in the appendices.

 Once you have identified the risk profile of clients/holdings, you can then identify which receive the most finance from your financial institution.
 This will enable you to ensure that your future engagement is targeted at clients/holdings where your financial institution has the most leverage, and can have the greatest influence in driving progress towards eliminating deforestation, conversion, and associated human rights abuses from your portfolio.